 Flora MacDonald is said to have been halfway through a dish of Flummery when she was arrested, having just delivered Bonnie Prince Charlie to the Isle of Skye in 1747.
-Given the nature of Old Scottish Flummery she may have been a little relieved by the interruption of her meal.
-I know I would be if I was arrested halfway through a tepid dish of jellied porridge.
+Given the nature of Old Scottish Flummery she may have been quite relieved by the interruption of her meal.

 You, on the other hand, may be relieved to hear that the following is an adaptation of the old Scots recipe (or perhaps it’s ‘Cranachan’ in which case it can be served with raspberries).
 Either way, it uses less water, is enriched with much more cream and honey and is then elevated to ambrosial heights by the addition of a generous quantity of Scots whisky liqueur.

 Ingredients (serves 4)

 - 1 level tablespoon oatmeal

 - 4 tablespoons liqueur whisky i.e. Drambuie or similar

 - Juice of half a lemon

 - Heat the dry oatmeal gently in a heavy based saucepan until it turns a golden brown then set aside.

 - Beat the cream till smooth but not stiff.

 - Soften the honey over gentle heat till it runs.
 Do not boil.